ClaytonOlsen/HaikuTransformer/README.md

 The dataset used was statworx/haiku from huggingface.
 The dataset consists of mostly haikus in the 5-7-5 syllable structure, but there are some unstructured 3 line poems in the mix.

+The results of the generator are found in testContexts.ipynb and the model is found in BigramLanguageModelTrain.py.